ultravideo/uvgComm/README.md

 Kvazzup uses code indent of 2.
 You can change that in qt creator from Tools -> Options -> C++ -> Code Style by making a new code style with indent and tab sizes of 2.

+As per usual, make sure you don't mix libraries from different compilers or bit versions.
+64-bit (x64) is the recommended bit version of Kvazzup.

 ### Linux (GCC)

 Install Qt, Qt multimedia and QtCreator.
 Make sure Opus, Speex DSP, OpenMP and Crypto++ are installed.
 Compile and install [OpenHEVC](https://github.com/OpenHEVC/openHEVC), [Kvazaar](https://github.com/ultravideo/kvazaar) and [uvgRTP](https://github.com/ultravideo/uvgRTP).